Dackeval/fedn_atttack_simulator/examples/mnist-pytorch/README.md

 # FEDn Attack Simulator

 *A attack and defense simulator for federated learning experiments on the MNIST dataset with [FEDn](https://github.com/scaleoutsystems/fedn).
-Works locally on Docker + Kubernetes or against any MinIO/S3 store and K8s cluster.*
+Works locally on Docker + Kubernetes or against any MinIO/S3 store and K8s cluster.

+Currently the simulator only runs on the Mnist-Pytorch Example. *

 ---